 Background.
 The Company is the world's largest independent provider of semiconductor packaging and test services.
 The Company believes that it is also one of the leading developers of advanced semiconductor packaging and test technology in the industry.
 The Company offers a complete and integrated set of packaging and test services including IC package design, leadframe and substrate design, IC package assembly, final testing, burn-in, reliability testing, and thermal and electrical characterization.
 The Company recently began offering wafer fabrication services.
-The Company provides packaging and test services through its three factories in the Philippines (P1, P2 and P3) as well as the four factories of AICL in Korea, and wafer fabrication services through AICL's new wafer foundry, pursuant to the Supply Agreements between the Company and AICL.
+The Company provides packaging and test services through its three factories in the Philippines (P1, P2 and P3) as well as the four factories of ASI in Korea, and wafer fabrication services through ASI's new wafer foundry, pursuant to the Supply Agreements between the Company and ASI.
 As of December 31, 1997, the Company had in excess of 150 customers, including many of the largest semiconductor companies in the world.

 The Company was formed in September 1997 to consolidate the operations of the Amkor Companies, including AEI which was incorporated in 1970.
 These companies were under common management and in the same business prior to the Company's formation.
-As a result of the Reorganization, the financial statements included in this Prospectus are presented on a combined basis.
-See "Reorganization" and "Certain Transactions" and Notes 1 and 16 of Notes to Combined Financial Statements.
+As a result of the Reorganization, the financial statements included in this Prospectus are presented on a consolidated basis.
+See "Reorganization" and "Certain Transactions" and Note 1 of Notes to Consolidated Financial Statements.
 Prior to the Reorganization, AEI elected to be taxed as an S Corporation under the Internal Revenue Code of 1986 and comparable state tax laws.
-Accordingly, AEI did not recognize any provision for federal income tax expense during the periods presented in the Combined Financial Statements.
-The Combined Financial Statements include a pro forma provision for income taxes which reflects the U.S. federal income taxes which would have been recorded by the Company if AEI had not been an S Corporation during these periods.
-See Notes 1, 10 and 17 of Notes to Combined Financial Statements.
+Accordingly, AEI did not recognize any provision for federal income tax expense during the periods presented in the Consolidated Financial Statements.
+The Consolidated Financial Statements include a pro forma provision for income taxes which reflects the U.S. federal income taxes which would have been recorded by the Company if AEI had not been an S Corporation during these periods.
+See Notes 1 and 10 of Notes to Consolidated Financial Statements.

 General.
 From 1995 to 1997, the Company's revenues increased from approximately \$932.4 million to \$1.456 billion.
 This increase occurred primarily as a result of increases in unit volumes, together with the shift in the Company's product mix from traditional leadframe products to advanced leadframe and laminate products, which were offset in part by decreasing average selling prices.
 See "Business -- Products."
 In order to meet customer demand, the Company has invested significant resources to expand its capacity in the Philippines.
 In 1996 and the first six months of 1997, the Company incurred and expensed \$15.5 million and \$16.6 million, respectively, of pre-operating and start-up costs and initial operating losses in connection with its newest factory, P3, in the Philippines.
 This facility operated at substantially less than full capacity during these periods while customers were completing qualification procedures for BGA packages to be produced at the facility.
-The Company significantly increased utilization of P3 during the last six months of 1997 and expects to operate the facility with positive gross margins during 1998.
+The Company significantly increased utilization of P3 during the last six months of 1997.
+During the first six months of 1998, continued growth in the Company's laminate product business has allowed it to increase the utilization of its P3 factory to the point where it is now contributing positive gross margins.
 See "Risk Factors -- Expansion of Manufacturing Capacity; Profitability Affected by Capacity Utilization Rates" and "Business -- Facilities and Manufacturing."
+33